relab-fuberlin/schlechter_phyllosphere_spatial_distribution/docs/results2_celldensity_communitycomplexity.md

            logFC = log2(FC))
 ```

 We observed a decrease in cell density between populations from S2 to S3 (Fig. 5a).
 Differences in cell density were not related to time of sampling (Wilcoxon, *W* = 87352, *p* = 0.56), but rather with a decrease of the *Methylobacterium* populations (log~2~FC = -1.08) and a marginal increase of *Sphingomonas* populations in S3 (log~2~FC = 0.34).
-These differences were driven by a decrease in MeL85 populations and an increase in SmFR1 in S3 (Fig. \@ref(fig:figure_main_5)).
+These differences were driven by a decrease in MeL85 populations and an increase in SmFR1 in S3 (Fig).
 These observations indicate that the effect of the community complexity in a population was consistent at the CFU level and the single-cell resolution.